bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 I think both make sense, don't they?
 Let's say it includes mining fee, just for simplicity, all right?
 Because it's just another number to add into the fee at the end of the day.

-## The solution? - offchain fees - 1

-(refer Slide #18)

 I mean, I know there's different ways of doing it.

+#### The solution? - offchain fees

+(refer slide#18)

 So crudely, my proposed solution is this.
-So if you don't understand all the mathematics, maybe you don't understand the basic flow, is basically the taker is going to send.
+So if you don't understand all the mathematics, maybe you can understand the basic flow.
 There's a construct called a hodl invoice, maybe it's a stupid name, but the general idea is like the sender constructs the payment hash, and then the receiver constructs, or They construct the invoice such that when, like the example given is pizza delivery, right?
 So when you deliver the pizza, or the merchant delivers the pizza, they can request the pre-image from the payer to unlock the invoice.
 So there's more of like an atomicity between the sender receiving the goods for the payment and the payment actually being enacted.
 So you kind of set up the route.
 You set up the HTLCs and everything, but they don't get unlocked until that moment when the sender reveals the preimage.
-There we go.
-So the idea here is that the taker sends, let's say, a elliptic curve point.
+So the idea here is that the taker sends, let's say, an elliptic curve point.
 Now, this requires PTLC.
 So bad news.
 This particular part of my presentation requires something that doesn't exist yet, unlike musig2, which theoretically does.
 But this requires PTLC, because you have to pay to a point, right?
 And then you set up the HTLCs.
-When the maker does what is required of him, which is to say sends all the signatures and all the transactions and the multi-sigs that I've just shown you, then the taker will broadcast the transactions, thus revealing his signature, and the trick of it is that his revealing signature will be able to be matched up with the adapter signature or signature adapter that the taker produced originally on his partial Schnorr signature in the multi-sig.
+When the maker does what is required of him, which is to say sends all the signatures and all the transactions and the multi-sigs that I've just shown you, then the taker will broadcast the transactions, thus revealing his signature, and the trick of it is that his revealing signature will be able to be matched up with the adaptor signature or signature adaptor that the taker produced originally on his partial Schnorr signature in the multi-sig.
 And so what that results in is that the maker receives the pre-image for the invoice atomically with the broadcast of the funding transaction.
 I'm gonna expand on that because when I first came up with this idea, I thought, well, that's cool, and then I realized there's actually a really big problem with it.

-[Audience]: If you don't have, PTLC's on LightningNetwork, couldn't you just do a PTLC on-chain?
+[Audience]: "If you don't have, PTLCs on Lightning Network, couldn't you just do a PTLC on-chain?"

 I don't know what you mean.

-[Audience]: Like if you have, you just do a point time lock contract literally on a non-chain payment.
+[Audience]: "Like if you just do a point time lock contract literally on a non-chain payment."

 We were trying to create off-chain fees to avoid having a fingerprint on-chain.
 The fundamental goal here is an off-chain fee.